KDE/digikam-doc/README.md

     My Screenshot Legend
 ```

-### GIF Animated Screen-cast Capture
+### Animated WEBP Screen-cast Capture

-Another format supported inside the documentation is **GIFa** video.
+Another format supported inside the documentation is **Animated WEBP** as video.
 It can be used to present a region of screen
 from the application while an operation is under progress.
 It's perfect to write tutorials.

 Use the same specifications to take screen-cast than for screenshot, aka color theme, widget style, icon theme, etc.

-To prevent huge GIFa files, just capture the right area from application and limit capture to less than 10 seconds.
+To prevent huge animated WEBP files, just capture the right area from application and limit capture to less than 10 seconds.

 A good tool to capture video from desktop is [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/).